Reclaiming Your Relationship: 6 Ways to Be Intimate After Having a Baby

 • Go Shopping for New Lingerie: I don’t know about you all, but putting on a pretty set of lingerie always makes me feel better about myself.
 It might help you get into the mood, plus I’m pretty sure your partner will appreciate it!
 And if you aren’t feeling ready to bare it all in lingerie, go to Target and grab a new set of pretty pajamas.
 It doesn’t have to be super sexy; it just needs to not be covered in baby spit-up!

 • Communicate: I know we’ve already talked about communication, but it bears repeating.
+What you used to like before baby may be a big turn-off now.
 Talk to each other about what you want sexually.
 Be vocal about your needs and what feels good and doesn’t.

 • Have Fun: This might be the most important way to improve your sexual relationship with your husband after baby–try to kick back and enjoy yourself.
 Making love to your partner shouldn’t be a chore; make sure you’re both having fun while you’re at it.

-Relationship Satisfaction Might Look Different After Kids, But It’s Still Possible
+Relationship Satisfaction Might Look Different After Kids, But There Are Still Ways to Be Intimate After Having a Baby

 Remember that your relationship after baby is valuable and WORTH the effort of getting back to a level of intimacy that is comfortable to you both.